nb1987/pg-ez/README.md

 <a name="streams" />

 ### Streams
 Big data can bring big problems.
 If you have a query yielding millions of rows, you probably don't want to put the query results into memory and thereby spike your memory usage.
 Streams to the rescue!
 The `stream` method returns a native promise, not a stream; however, this particular promise supports a `pipe` method, allowing you to pass data through and chain together pipes just as though you were dealing with a stream.
-An error thrown at any point in the pipeline will propagate and can be caught - as any promise error can be - with a `catch` method (if using promises) or a `try` / `catch` block (if using `async` / `await`).
+An error thrown at any point in the pipeline will propagate and can be caught&mdash;as any promise error can be&mdash;with a `catch` method (if using promises) or a `try` / `catch` block (if using `async` / `await`).

 <a name="streams-ex1" />